BMT has undertaken the first ever Quantitative Risk Assessment (QRA) based on the new Singapore QRA Guidelines.

 The total storage capacity of the terminal is about 1,260,000 cubic metres which consists of 12 tank pits, 79 storage tanks, five pumping stations and nine jetties.
 The terminal operations include storage, blending, import and export of petroleum products and chemical blend-stocks.

-BMT was appointed by Vopak Yang Pu, Hainan Storage Terminal to provide consultancy services on all matters relating to the marine facilities for the terminal development.
+We were appointed by Vopak Yang Pu, Hainan Storage Terminal to provide consultancy services on all matters relating to the marine facilities for the terminal development.

-BMT was appointed to prepare the layout of two jetties at its Petroleum Storage Terminal at Banyan Basin, Singapore.
+We were appointed to prepare the layout of two jetties at its Petroleum Storage Terminal at Banyan Basin, Singapore.